reduxkotlin/redux-kotlin/docs/introduction/GettingStarted.md

 ReduxKotlin is a predictable state container for Kotlin apps that supports all platforms that Kotlin can target (JVM, native, JS, WASM).

 ReduxKotlin is a port of [Redux for Javascript](https://redux.js.org) that aims to become a standard implementation of Redux for Kotlin.
-Much of the information on redux.js.org applies to ReduxKotlin, however, there is also a lot of Javascript specific information that may not apply to ReduxKotlin.
+Much of the information on redux.js.org applies to ReduxKotlin, however, there is also a lot of Javascript specific information that may _not_ apply to ReduxKotlin.
 This site documents how to get started and examples of using ReduxKotlin in projects.
-There are suggestions and examples, but ultimately the core ReduxLibrary is not opinionated on how it is used is up to you.
+There are suggestions and examples, but ultimately the core ReduxLibrary is not opinionated.
+How you use it in your project is up to you.
+This site will continue to be updated as Kotlin multiplatform matures.

-It helps you write applications that behave consistently, share code between platforms (Android, iOS, Web), and are easy to test.
+It helps you write applications share code between platforms (Android, iOS, Web), behave consistently, and are easy to test.

 ## Installation